Sede vacante

 The umbraculum, the arms of the Holy See under sede vacante.

-In the Catholic Church, sede vacante (Note: /la/, lit. 'with the chair [being] vacant') (Note: An ablative absolute construction; the phrase in the nominative case is sedes vacans.
-The term in εν χηρεία.) refers to the state during which a diocese or archdiocese is without a prelate installed in office, with the prelate's office being the cathedral.
+Sede vacante (Note: /la/, lit. 'with the chair [being] vacant') (Note: An ablative absolute construction; the phrase in the nominative case is sedes vacans.
+The term in εν χηρεία.)
+(Latin for "the seat being vacant") is the period during which a Catholic diocese or archdiocese has no prelate in office, with the prelate's office being the cathedral.
 (Note: Some are also used as a place of residence if the prelate lives within the cathedral compound.)

-The term is used frequently in reference to a papal interregnum occurring upon the pope's demise or resignation.
+The term is most commonly used to describe the interval between the death or resignation of a pope and the election of his successor, when the Holy See is temporarily without a pope.

+During a sede vacante, the normal authority of the bishop or pope is suspended, and limited governance is carried out according to church law until a new officeholder is installed.

 History

-During the medieval period, the archpriest, archdeacon, and primicerius notariorum (chief of the notaries) in the papal court formed a regency council that governed during sede vacante periods.
+During the medieval period, the archpriest, archdeacon and primicerius notariorum (chief of the notaries) in the papal court formed a regency council to govern during sede vacante periods.

 It was the obligation of the Camerarius (papal chamberlain), the head of the Camera Apostolica, to formally establish the death of the pope.
-Gradually, this led to the theory that the Camerarius, as the chief of the Roman Curia, should conduct normal business even after the death of the pope, and also conduct the burial and the preparation for the new election.
+Gradually this led to the theory that the Camerarius as the chief of the Roman Curia should continue to conduct normal business upon the death of the pope and was tasked with the deceased pope's burial as well as the preparation for the new election.
 This process was evident during the tenure of Camerarius Boso Breakspeare, nephew of Pope Adrian IV, who served as chamberlain during the late 12th century.
-During the long sede vacante of 1268 to 1271, the importance of the Camerarius was so clear that the Cardinals prepared to elect a new one if he died.
+During the sede vacante of 1268 to 1271, the importance of the Camerarius was so clear that the cardinals prepared to elect a new one if he died.

 The papacy was most recently sede vacante from 21 April to 8 May 2025 following the death of Pope Francis.

 Vacancy of the Holy See

 After the death or resignation of a pope, the Holy See enters a period of sede vacante.
 In this case, the particular church is the Diocese of Rome and the "vacant seat" is the cathedra of Saint John Lateran, the cathedral church of the Bishop of Rome.
-During this period, the Holy See is administered by a regency of the College of Cardinals.